-In preparing the Company annual accounts, the Directors are required to:
+In preparing the Company annual financial statements, the Directors are required to:

-- Select suitable accounting policies and then apply them consistently; - Make judgements and estimates that are reasonable and prudent; - State whether applicable UK accounting standards have been followed, including FRSs 102, subject to any material departures disclosed and explained in the annual accounts; and - Prepare the annual accounts on the basis that the Company will continue to write future business, unless it is inappropriate to presume that the Company will do so.
+- Select suitable accounting policies and then apply them consistently; - Make judgements and estimates that are reasonable and prudent; - State whether applicable UK accounting standards have been followed, including FRSs 102, subject to any material departures disclosed and explained in the annual financial statements; - Prepare the annual financial statements on the basis that the Company will continue to write future business, unless it is inappropriate to presume that the Company will do so.

-The Directors confirm they have complied with the above requirements in preparing the annual accounts.
+The Directors confirm they have complied with the above requirements in preparing the annual financial statements.